Best Transcript Summarizers for Checkable Notes

 Once the source is settled, compare tools on:

-• Transcript input: pasted text, uploaded file, audio, video, or an existing project source.
+- What it accepts: pasted text, a text file, audio, video, or a saved project source.

 Transcript summarizers compared